FEMA disaster recovery site up and running in Volusia County - NewsBreak

 click orlando

-Volusia County scrambling to find new shelter site for Hurricane Ian survivors causing mixed emotions amongst victims

-DAYTONA BEACH, Fla. – People living at a Volusia County emergency shelter are expreesing mixed emotions after finding out the shelter is in the process of shutting down.
-Crystal Dowdell said, “Once they told me I had the voucher for the hotel, it relaxed me a whole lot, they are trying to help us as best as possible, I can say that.”
+DAYTONA BEACH, Fla. – People living at a Volusia County emergency shelter are expressing mixed emotions after finding out the shelter is in the process of shutting down.
+Crystal Dowdell says she is set after FEMA provided a voucher for a hotel for the next 30 days.
+It’s her next step on the road to recovery, two weeks after Hurricane Ian rendered her homeless.

+Gov. DeSantis surveys Flagler County damage from Ian following campaign stop in The Villages

+FLAGER COUNTY, Fla. — Gov. Ron DeSantis stopped in Flagler County to survey beachside damage caused by Hurricane Ian following a campaign stop in The Villages.
+On Sunday, DeSantis visited Flagler County along with FEMA Region 4 Administrator Gracia Szczech, and Florida Division of Emergency Management Director Kevin Guthrie.

 click orlando